PETraining/ClinicCare/Download.md

 does anyone's SERVICE_MAP entry (service name, route prefix) collide with ours or with each other's?
 Also check gateway/main.py directly on main for what's already merged there.

+List all remote branches on origin.
+Identify which ones look like they belong to the other four teams, not ours.